 Background

-Since being hosted by NRM North, Circular North’s Resource Recovery and Circular Economy Grants have provided $245,000 in funding to support innovative projects that reduce landfill waste and strengthen northern Tasmania’s circular economy.
-These grants have already helped divert more than 400 tonnes of waste from landfill, demonstrating a significant impact on resource recovery in the region.
+Circular North’s Resource Recovery and Circular Economy Grants have provided $245,000 in funding since 2023 to support innovative projects that reduce landfill waste and strengthen northern Tasmania’s circular economy.
+These grants have helped divert more than 400 tonnes from landfill, demonstrating a significant impact on resource recovery in the region.

 In 2025, a total pool of $50,000 was available to fund projects that supported circular economy initiatives, reduced waste going to landfill, invested in innovative recycling infrastructure and/or developed educational materials to improve waste management practices.
 Five individual applications were awarded up to $10,000 of financial support each for eligible project costs.